bravesoftdz/SupportXMRMonitor/README.md

 You can change miner group by right-clicking in the window and selecting "Set Miner Group".

+Adjust the update interval by right-clicking and selecting "Set Update Interval", defaults to 60000 milliseconds (1 minute interval)

+## Notes

 It should be cross platform but I have only tested in on my Mac, I plan to make binaries for the three major platforms at some point (Mac, Windows, Linux)